nyjackson/SBA-307/README.md

 ### article.html ###

 ### games.html ###
+Look at all the games across your connected platforms.
+This page will show you all the games registered to your accounts, a brief description and statistics on each game, a few, or all of them!
+Want to see how many hours you've played on the Sims vs Black Ops 2 on one platform?
+Here you would see that information.
 ### index.html ###
+Home page of AllStats.gg, contains a welcome banner and a table including the most played games by the community across platforms.
+Can filter based on platform type and/or player count.
 ## CSS Pages ##
+All pages are located in the "styles" folder in SBA-307
+### about.css ###
+### accountLogin.css ###
+### index.css ###
+### style.css ###
 ---
 ## Technical Requirements ##
 ### HTML Reqs: ###